Web Only / Features » January 26, 2014

 As the CRC’s statement says, “To be recognized as human, levelly human, is enough.”
 We can extend that courtesy to both of our Black First Ladies.

-Andrea Plaid is the associate producer of renowned web series Black Folk Don't and serves as a contributing editor at The Feminist Wire.
+Named one of Ebony.com’s “8 Dynamic Black Women Editors in New Media,” Andrea Plaid serves as a contributing editor at The Feminist Wire and a critic for Kirkus Review.
+She was the associate producer of renowned web series Black Folk Don't.
 Her commentary has appeared on MSNBC’s Melissa Harris-Perry, Huffington Post Live, the Chicago Tribune, and the Washington Post.
-Named one of Ebony.com’s “8 Dynamic Black Women Editors in New Media," Plaid served as an associate editor of the award-winning race-and-pop-culture blog Racialicious, and her work on race, gender, sex, and sexuality has appeared, among other places, at On The Issues, Bitch.com, and RH Reality Check.
-She co-founded and co-edits Squeezed Between Feminisms, a blog for Generation X feminists.
+Plaid served as an associate editor of the award-winning race-and-pop-culture blog Racialicious, and her work on race, gender, sex, and sexuality has appeared, among other places, at On The Issues, Bitch.com, and RH Reality Check.